Designed with community in mind, Woodley’s Shed community pavilion design update

 This change in tunnelling methodology means that the temporary construction site at Berrys Bay is no longer required for the project, allowing construction to start sooner on a new foreshore park at Berrys Bay, for the local community.

-Since late June 2025, work to establish a temporary work area in readiness for construction of the Berrys Bay foreshore parkland is continuing until late 2025.
-Read more about the early site establishment activities to prepare for the construction phase.
+Since late June 2025, work to establish a temporary work area in readiness for construction of the Berrys Bay foreshore parkland commenced.
+Read more about the work activities underway between January and June 2026 in the six-month lookahead work notification.

 Work completed to date includes installing fencing and temporary worker facilities, safe removal of the derelict buildings and overgrown vegetation on site.